Code-Institute-Submissions/Python-Ciphers-App-MS3/README.md

 The font-family that I used was Noto Serif providing information in a clean, clear way and Press Start 2P chosen for the main headings.
 Each of the fonts used were sourced from Google Fonts.

-The color palette was obtained using Coolors (https://coolors.co/) [link to color palette from design folder]:
+The color palette was obtained using Coolors https://coolors.co/

 [colors-palette](design/python_ciphers_app_colors.pdf)